 Creating LUKS‑Encrypted Volumes

 OpenStack enables at‑rest encryption of volumes with LUKS.
-On NWS OpenStack the volume‑type option for at‑rest encryption is called LUKS.
+On NWS OpenStack the volume‑type option for at‑rest encryption is signalled by the -encrypted suffix in a storage class name.
 Further information and step‑by‑step guides for setting up encrypted volumes are listed below.

 How does OpenStack encrypt volumes?

-When you create an encrypted volume via the Horizon UI or the OpenStack CLI, OpenStack automatically generates the required encryption key and stores it in Barbican, OpenStack’s key manager.
+When you create an encrypted volume via the Cloud console or the OpenStack CLI, OpenStack automatically generates the required encryption key and stores it in Barbican, OpenStack's key manager.

-All LUKS encryption keys on NWS OpenStack use 256‑bit aes‑xts‑plain64 encryption.
+All LUKS encryption keys in the NETWAYS Cloud use 256‑bit aes‑xts‑plain64 encryption.

 Creating Encrypted Volumes in OpenStack

-Encrypted volumes can be created either through the Horizon UI or from the terminal with the OpenStack CLI.
+Encrypted volumes can be created either through the Cloud console or from the terminal with the OpenStack CLI.

 Using the Horizon UI

-In the OpenStack Horizon UI first select the appropriate project, then follow these steps:
+In the Cloud console first select the appropriate project, then follow these steps:

 - Click Create Volume